yangluc552/CS361-Project/README.md

 Request
-Enter 1 to generate a random quote or 2 to exit: 1 writes to the txt file run this is the request message that the microserver is looping for
+Enter 1 to generate a random quote or 2 to exit: 1
+- writes to the txt file run this is the request message that the microserver is looping for

+Ex Code:

+while True:
+    choice = input("Enter 1 to generate a random quote or 2 to exit: ")
+    if choice == "1":
+        try:
+            fileToProcess = open("quote.txt", "w")
+            fileToProcess.write("run\n")
+        except IOError:
+            print("Could not open file!")
+            continue

+        time.sleep(5)

+  this is an example request where once the choice to generate a quote is entered then it will send a request "run" to the txt file

 Retrieve
 Reads in request by reading the txt file for a run, when the run is read in by the program it will continue on with generating a quote